sik-leanix/100-days-of-javascript/Day-11-Quiz-App/README.md

 #### `Quiz.quizTitle`
 **Type** `String`

 The `quizTitle` property contains the title of the quiz as a string.
-The user has the opportunity to provide a `quizTitle`.
-If no title is given in, the default `quizTitle` is set to "Quiz App".
+The user has the opportunity to provide a `quizTitle` in the `constructor`.
+If no title is given, the default value is "Quiz App".

 ***
 ## Question